acos16/selenide-java-test-automation-framework/src/main/java/com/automation/doc/description.md

 ## Overview

 This framework is designed for UI test automation and contains some basic setups.
-It can be further extended and enhanced to accommodate more complex capabilities that would be required by a web application.
+It can be further extended and enhanced to accommodate more complex capabilities that would be required for testing a web application.

 ### Folder Structure